1. Home

 Whether you have one or many batteries in a system, the basic idea is you charge the battery with inexpensive power, from your home solar panels or during off-peak periods when electricity is cheaper.
 Then, you use the stored energy to avoid expensive peak rate electricity from the grid.
 Individuals, especially in California with its current NEM 3.0 plan, save more money storing and consuming solar power than exporting it to the grid for NEM credits, except in a few rare cases.

 While arbitrage batteries are cheaper to install, they won’t save you more than they cost in most places.
 For that to happen, electricity needs to be expensive and export rates need to be low.
-That means arbitrage batteries are typically installed in California.
+That means arbitrage batteries are used most typically in California.

 Both arbitrage and backup batteries let you store your own power and use it.
 Arbitrage batteries have a lower upfront cost and a shorter payback period.